Free 20-min online consult paused. Waitlist available.

 The main psychotherapy utilised at Hope and Heart Counselling in Singapore is Internal Family Systems (IFS), which has been shown to help with trauma, depression and anxiety.
-Brainspotting work, a brain-ody physiological approach, may be incorporated into the therapeutic work as well.
+Brainspotting work, a brain-body physiological approach, may be incorporated into the therapeutic work as well.
 Our counsellor has experience working with adults and youth struggling with issues like self-harm, suicide, abuse, depression, anxiety, work challenges and relational difficulties, as well as ex-offenders and their families.

 Contact us to schedule a free 20-minute online consultation.
 Please see FAQ for more details.

 Karon is a level 3-trained, certified Internal Family Systems (IFS) therapist and a Brainspotting practitioner in Singapore.
-IFS is a model of psychotherapy that has been shown to help with trauma, depression, and anxiety.
-Similarly with Brainspotting.
+IFS is a model of psychotherapy that has been shown to help with trauma, depression, and anxiety; similarly with Brainspotting.
 In the course of her work life and as a counsellor, she has helped ex-offenders and their families, as well as adults and youth struggling with issues like self-harm, suicide, abuse, depression, anxiety, work challenges and relational difficulties.

 She completed a qualitative research project as well on the practice of counselling, that uncovered what seasoned counsellors actually do in therapy sessions.
 Key findings include the counsellors’ experience of therapeutic presence and how they each work in the moment, holding space and intervening in the here-and-now, regardless of the modalities they employ.